 Here we will tell you a bit more about the formal process of arranging a baptism or wedding at our church, or for arranging for the banns of marriage to be read at our church if you live in our parish but are getting married in another.

 Our clergy and Leadership Team are here to offer you help and support during these important times in your family life.
-To speak to someone face-to-face about a baptism, wedding or banns, then please come along to one of our monthly Vestry Hour sessions on the first Saturday morning of the month between 10.00-11.00am in our Welcome Area.
-There is no need to make an appointment, just turn up.
-Take a look at our Vestry Hour calendar for more information.
+To speak to someone face-to-face about a baptism, wedding or banns, then please come along to one of our monthly Vestry Hour sessions on the first Sunday morning of the month after the 10.00am Service in the welcome area.

 This church is the Parish Church for Worcester Park.
 You can see the boundaries of our parish by looking at our parish boundaries map.

 Baptism (sometimes called ‘christening’) is, above all, a sign of God’s love – a love which God has for each one of us from the moment we are born.
 In baptism, we thank God for the gift of life and the start of the journey of faith supported by the Church.
 We feel privileged to have the opportunity to welcome the newest member of God’s family.

 Baptisms take place within the normal 10am service on the third Sunday of each month.
 This is important as our congregation shares in the promises made and it allows us to all extend a warm welcome to the newly-baptized.

 We receive many requests for baptism during the year, so please apply early if you have a specific month in mind.
 There is no charge for baptisms.